-The McGill MBA Japan Program leads to full Master of Business Administration degree.
+The McGill MBA Japan Program leads to full Master of Business Administration degree from McGill University.

 The McGill MBA Japan program starts in April of each year, and the students complete their studies in December of the following year.